 - Learn to manage your time wisely by prioritizing.
-Put your classes/homework first, followed by work and extracurricular activities. - Don't procrastinate!
+Put your classes/homework first, followed by work and extracurricular activities. - > Don't procrastinate!
 Study the more difficult subjects first. - Stay healthy.
-Eat foods that will give your body the fuel it needs.
-Use the campus fitness center or plan a regular activity to keep moving. - Don't forget down time.
-Your schedule may get crazy, so be sure to allow yourself adequate time to rest.
+Focus on your physical and mental health by making smart food choices, exercising, planning downtime and seeking help if needed. - ▶ Don't forget down time.
+Your schedule may get crazy, so be sure to allow yourself adequate time to rest. - Learn to develop a budget and manage your finances and how to budget with resources from Oklahoma Money Matters.